telerik/winforms-docs/richtexteditor/document-elements/inlinieuicontainer.md

 >note In order to utilize the __InlineUIContainer__ , you have to set its __Height__ and __Width__ explicitly (or use the constructor that takes a __Size__ as a parameter).
 Otherwise, it will not shown in the document.
 >

+>note The following article contains more information about the element types which can be used inside the document: [Elements Overview]({%winforms/telerik-presentation-framework/elements/overview%}).
+>

 {{source=..\SamplesCS\RichTextEditor\DocumentElements\UIContainerCode.cs region=add}}
 {{source=..\SamplesVB\RichTextEditor\DocumentElements\UIContainerCode.vb region=add}}